Seven Dwarfs Mine Train Ride Sneak Peek | What to Know Before You Go

 - Bucket seats swing during the ride

 As with all of the new rides, there will be a FastPass+ option for this new ride.
+(Update: as of 2021, you will now have to add this attraction as a Genie+ option.)
 BUT, for a first time visitor, I do recommend going through the standby lane.
 Why?
 So you don’t miss out on all of the FUN interactive features for you and your family while you’re waiting in line.
 Keeping up with the family aspect, Disney has added some really neat hands-on activities to keep those kids from boredom.

 Gem Matching Station – Match up colors and shapes of gems in this touch screen pool.